ORNL/Equilipy/docs/features.md

 Examples of using each features are demonstraed here.
 The corresponding python script files are accessible in [Examples][examples].

 ## Simple equilibrium (Single condition)
 Equilibrium calculation based on the CALPHAD approach requires a thermochemical database and NTP ensemble (N: elemental composition, T: temperature, P: pressure).
+In general, calculating equilibrium by the CALPHAD approach is a four-step process.
+An example of calculating a single NTP condition is given in [Example01][example01].

+### Step 1: Parse thermochemical database
+First, a thermochemical database must be provided.
 Currently, `equilipy` only supports ChemSage data format `.dat`, available from FactSage 7.3.

-In general, calculating equilibrium by the CALPHAD approach is a four-step process
-1. Step 1: Parse thermochemical database
-2. Step 2: Define NPT ensemble
-3. Step 3: Calculate phase equilibria
-4. Step 4: Post process

-An example of calculating a single NTP condition is given in [Example01][example01].
+To read a `.dat` database in a python script:

 ```
 import equilipy as eq